Bob

 Essentially what happens is that we take a tank of about 100

-sure, when you're operating at pressures that are in excess of
+make sure, when you're operating at pressures that are in excess

-One end of the tank (the dome) has to be detachable, because the
+tank.
+One end of the tank (the dome) has to be detachable,

-recompression equipment goes inside the tank, and has to be
+because the recompression equipment goes inside the tank, and

-contained in it, in order for low pressure air to be input into an
+has to be contained in it, in order for low pressure air to be

-internally-held air-booster while the heat of compression is
+input into an internally-held air-booster while the heat of

-other manufacturers -- ubiquitously available on the Internet,
+or other manufacturers -- ubiquitously available on the

-they use them on the Space Station, you can buy them in a quantity
+Internet, they use them on the Space Station, you can buy them

-kinds of devices that are used to take air pressure from a
+are typically the kinds of devices that are used to take air

-that into 4000 psi pressure in scuba tanks.
+compressor, and convert that into 4000 psi pressure in scuba

 We're just going to put one of those inside the [larger] tank;